reverentgeek/node-weight-tracker/docs/blog-post.md

 npm run initdb
 ```

 You should see the message `finished` at the console.
-A new table named `measurements` is now in your database!
+A new table named `measurements` is in your database!
 Any time you want to reset your database, just rerun the script.

-## Easily Add Authentication to Node and hapi
+## Add Authentication to Node and hapi

 When building an application like this weight tracker, you will probably want your data kept private and safe.
 It would be nice to share this application with others so they can take advantage of it, too.
 However, to build user registration and login (authentication) from scratch is no trivial task.
 There are registration, login, and password reset forms, email verification steps, encrypting passwords, and the list goes on and on.
 Oh, and how about keeping up with all the latest attacks and keeping your data secure?
 Yikes!